Ashish0926/NewsApp/README.md

 # NewsApp
-NewsApp is an android application that uses Retrofit Library &amp; REST-API provided by newsapi to fetch latest news from around the world and displays it in form of Card View in Stack Layout
+NewsApp is an android application that fetches latest news based on selected country and category.
+The app uses Retrofit library for HTTP method calls and GSON convertor for JSON parsing.
+Data is fetched from an API provided by newsapi.org

+## How to download the app?
+Please navigate to the releases section and follow the instructions there to download and install the app :)

-## Technology Used :
+## Technology used in making this application!

 * Android Studio
 * Kotlin